tsduck/tsduck/src/doc/installing.md

 # Installing TSDuck   {#installing}

-TSDuck can be installed on Linux, macOS, FreeBSD and Windows.
+TSDuck can be installed on Linux, macOS, FreeBSD, OpenBSD and Windows.

 # Windows {#wininstall}